basejumpa/basejumpa/README.md

 Previously at [TU-Darmstadt](https://www.tu-darmstadt.de/index.en.jsp), [Continental](https://www.continental.com/en/), [Berufsbildende Schule Technik Mainz](https://www.bbs1-mainz.com/) and [AKASOL](https://akasol.com) (which has become a part of BorgWarner).

 Currently with [Marquardt Group](https://www.marquardt.com/us/).
 There I'm the first [Avengineer](https://avengineers.github.io) of the [crew at the company's site](https://avengineers.github.io/rmt/crew/index.html) in the [Frankfurt Metropolitan Area](https://goo.gl/maps/sgnQSeVCdqL3peSE7) (aka Rhine-Main-Area).

+Beside engineering I enjoy endurance sports at land or in the water, sweet and even more salty.
+I love the breathless depths of free diving and the expansive views in the mountains.

 Find me around the internet at [LinkedIn](https://linkedin.com/in/mann-wahrenberg).